Santana, Reyes lead Indians past White Sox 11-3

+CLEVELAND (AP) — Cleveland manager Terry Francona said the Indians’ game against Chicago was painful to watch, but the outcome was worth it.

-CLEVELAND (AP) — Carlos Santana homered, Franmil Reyes had a three-run double and the Cleveland Indians defeated the Chicago White Sox 11-3 on Monday night.
+Carlos Santana homered, Franmil Reyes had a three-run double and Cleveland overcome eight walks and two errors in an 11-3 win over the White Sox on Sunday.

+“I’ve got a dentist appointment in the morning, I feel like I’ve already been there,” Francona joked after the 4-hour, 7-minute marathon in which the teams combined to throw 383 pitches.

+“We were a little free and loose with the ball and we had too many walks, but we won the game,” Francona said.
+“You don’t want to ever let that get lost.
+But we did some things that aren’t gonna put our best foot forward in some close games like that.”

 Santana, a first-time All-Star this season, hit his team-leading 32nd home run with one out in the sixth and had an RBI single in the seventh.